English

 Suppliers are expected to be helpful in carrying out follow-up interviews, audits and inspections, including providing the necessary documentation within a reasonable time.
 The company can require this documentation in the form of:

-Suppliers can themselves choose to document follow-up of the requirements through adequate certification of the business.
+Suppliers can choose to document follow-up of the requirements by adequate certification of the company.

 In the event of non-compliance or breach of the material requirements in the Ethical Guidelines for Suppliers, the Company will preferably ask the Supplier to remedy the situation and document this within a set deadline.
 In the event of non-rectification or gross violations, the Company reserves the right to apply all available contractual powers, for example suspension of delivery, termination of the contract and claims for compensation, etc.